onzfonz/comp227/src/content/2/en/part2a.md

 The exercises are submitted **One part at a time**.
 When you have submitted the exercises for a part, you can no longer submit any missed exercises for that part.

-Note that this part has more exercises than the ones before, so <i>do not submit</i> until you have done all exercises from this part you want to submit.
+Note that this part has more exercises than the ones before, so **do not submit** until you have done all exercises from this part you want to submit.

 **WARNING** create-react-app makes the project automatically into a git repository if the project is not created inside of an already existing repository.
-You probably **do not** want the project to become a repository, so run the command *rm -rf .git* from its root.
+You probably **do not** want the project to become a repository, so run the command `rm -rf .git` from its root.

-<h4>2.1: Course information step6</h4>
+#### 2.1: Course information step6

 Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
 You can start with the code from the model answers.
 The model answers for part 1 can be found by going to the directions that were posted in Canvas or in Discord.

-**Note that if you copy a project from one place to another, you might have to delete the <i>node\_modules</i> directory and install the dependencies again with the command *npm install* before you can start the application.**
+**Note that if you copy a project from one place to another, you might have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**

-Generally, it's not recommended that you copy a project's whole contents and/or add the <i>node\_modules</i> directory to the version control system.
+Generally, it's not recommended that you copy a project's whole contents and/or add the *node_modules* directory to the version control system.

-Let's change the <i>App</i> component like so:
+Let's change the `App` component like so:

 ```js
 const App = () => {